ajaxxxxxxxx/ajaxxxxxxxx.github.io/_06HOS/2-Install.md

 ### 5) Set your modlist installation location to wherever your would like it (IE: C:/Modlists/HoS) & it will automatically create the downloads directory for you.
 Press the play button when you are done and installation will begin

+- The installation will fail at Sforzinda Imitations.
+While we sort this out, you may download the file from **[here](https://drive.google.com/file/d/1yj9cxN0MAFQVuOpDNg2NJl0BAZHZm7CZ/edit)**.
+Place this into your populated `Halls of Sovngarde/downloads` folder, then restart the Wabbajack installation

 ### 6) After Wabbajack installation is done make sure in MO2 that all of the application directories in the dropdown match the locations on your system.
 If they do not, change them so that they do.

 ### 7) At the top left of MO2, go to Tools/Settings/Paths/Managed Game.
 Make sure that this is set to your Halls of Sovngarde folder & not your Vanilla Skyrim (IE: C:/HoS/Stock Game/SkyrimSE.exe)